Skip to main content

 Upload Process

-1. Click UPLOAD STRUCTURE in the app header
+1. Click UPLOAD STRUCTURE in the app header.

-3. Wait for parsing or streaming initialization
+4. Wait for parsing or streaming initialization.

+The guide only narrows the system file picker to reduce wrong-file selections.
+After you choose files, Clavis still validates the actual file combination and shows GROMACS or LAMMPS-specific guidance if a required topology, trajectory, molecule id, or mapping step is missing.
 Long-running parsing, streaming, and analysis tasks display a live scene overlay with determinate progress when frame counts are known and indeterminate status when the operation is still preparing.
 On mobile, the app uses a compact header and stacks the scene above the control panel so uploads, tabs, and scene navigation remain reachable on a phone screen.

 Normal Files vs. Large Trajectories

-Normal-size scenes can be restored after accidental refresh/navigation.
+Clavis uses two paths depending on file size: Normal-size scenes can be restored after accidental refresh/navigation.
 Large streaming trajectories are not stored in browser session recovery; re-upload the file if the session is lost.

 Guest Molecules